ibm-cloud-docs/cloud-object-storage/basics/glossary.md

 Service endpoints (for example, `s3.us-south.objectstorage.softlayer.net`) are the base URLs where API requests that interact with data are sent.

 ## COS bucket location
 All buckets in COS are scoped to a location.
-This is either a region (such as `us-south` or `us-east`) or a geography (such as `eu` or `us`).
+This is either a region (such as `us-south` or `us-east`) or a geography (such as `eu-geo` or `us-geo`).
 Within this location, objects are sliced and dispersed across three different physical locations.

 ## Regions
 Region and location are often used interchangeably, but unlike most services available in Bluemix, COS is a 'global' service.
 Bluemix exists in different regions (such as `US South` or `United Kingdom`) and some services are scoped to the location where they were created.
 While each instance of COS is considered to be 'global', each individual bucket has a specific combination of location, resiliency, and storage class.